yireo/yireo-slides/slides/yireo/pwa_extensions.md

 ---
 {state: dark}
+# Headless changes things a lot
+- Backend logic is the same; Only the frontend changes
+- We can easily build stuff ourselves

+---
+{state: dark}
 # What kind of extensions are there?
-- Themes
-- Frontend widgets
+- Frontend widgets and themes
+- Connections with external systems
+- Checkout-based extensions

+---
+{state: dark}
+# Frontend widgets & themes
+- Examples:
     - Product slider, Lightbox, tabs
+- We can easily build this stuff ourselves
+    - This is why we want an easier frontend
+- Possibly have themes available
+    - CSS Zen Garden (2001) anyone?

+---
+{state: dark}
+# Connections with external systems
-- Connections (event-based?)
+- Examples:
-    - ERP, CRM, PIM
+    - ERP, CRM, PIM, bookkeeping
+    - Importing tools, exporting tools
+- Technology: Observable events & Interceptors
+- This should still work with the frontend

+---
+{state: dark}
+# Checkout-based extensions
-- Checkout-based
+- Examples:
     - Payment providers
     - Shipping providers
     - Tax calculation